 The Board does not answer to shadows.

-The truest name is not said ancients.
+The truest name is not said waits.

 What is called by six, yet known by one?